 [ALSO: The oddest places to find Linux]

-This story, "Two Linux tablet projects take a step forward" was originally published by PCWorld.
+This story, "From the ashes of Fuduntu, FuSE Linux is born" was originally published by PCWorld.